School Bus Driver

 Do the kids treat you with the same amount of respect as other authority figures at school?

-Asked by goltar_x almost 12 years ago
+Asked by goltar_x over 12 years ago

 Most kids do.
 However, we do get a few kids who will not respect us the same way they respect their teachers and other authority figures, but chances are good they just have a problem with authority figures in general and have been in trouble at school, at home, and then, on the bus.
 Most of the time, I manage the kids and their behavior very well, and they know when they have pushed me too far.
 The few that have the authority problems, will likely always have authority problems until they learn to grow up.